thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 });
 ```

 And if you need to stop a synthetic event from propagating to other components during the synthetic bubbling phase, call the `event.stopPropagation()` function.
-However, this is pretty rare and you should only do it if there's a compelling reason.
+This is pretty rare, though, and you should only do it if there's a compelling reason.
+Be aware that, from React, it's not possible to stop a native event from propagating through the native bubbling phase.

 **NOTE:** Returning `false` from a React event handler doesn't prevent the default behavior or stop event propagation.
 You'll need to call `event.preventDefault()` or `event.stopPropagation()` manually.